vanja-ivancevic/ChromeReader/README.md

 Since this extension is not yet on the Chrome Web Store, you need to install it manually:

 1.  **Download:** Download the extension files from the latest [release](https://github.com/vanja-ivancevic/My-Little-Chrome-Reader/releases) from GitHub.
 Alternatively, you can clone or download the repository as a zip file.
-2.  **Unzip:** If you downloaded a ZIP file, unzip it to a permanent location on your computer (e.g., a folder named `kokoro-tts-extension`).
+2.  **Unzip:** Unzip it to a permanent location on your computer.
 3.  **Open Chrome Extensions:** Open Google Chrome, type `chrome://extensions` in the address bar, and press Enter.
 4.  **Enable Developer Mode:** In the top-right corner of the Extensions page, toggle the "Developer mode" switch ON.
 5.  **Load Unpacked:** Click the "Load unpacked" button that appears.
-6.  **Select Folder:** Navigate to the folder where you unzipped or cloned the extension files (e.g., the `kokoro-tts-extension` folder) and click "Select Folder".
+6.  **Select Folder:** Navigate to the folder where you unzipped or cloned the extension folder and click "Select Folder".
 7.  **Installed:** The Kokoro Text-to-Speech extension should now appear in your list of extensions and be ready to use.

 ## Getting Started